 Managed hosting is different.
-The WordPress websites of our customers run up to 400 percent faster after the switch to Raidboxes .
-And that's without any additional optimisation measures, because our hosting is specially adapted to WordPress.
-Contact us and test us without obligation.
+The WordPress websites of our customers run up to 400 percent faster after the switch to Raidboxes.
+And that's without any additional optimization measures, because our hosting is specially adapted to WordPress.
+Contact us and test our offer without obligation.
 We will show you the difference and check your performance.
 How much faster will your projects be after you switch to migration?

 Time is the most important resource for creative minds.
-We know this from our own experience - Raidboxes was created out of an agency ourselves.
+We know this from our own experience - Raidboxes itself was created out of an agency.
 With a good managed server, you save several hours of working time per month.
-For example, in the administration and optimisation of your WordPress sites.
-This allows you to concentrate on what you enjoy and what makes you money: operating and developing websites, optimising your online shop with WooCommerce or blogging.
+For example, in the administration and optimization of your WordPress sites.
+This allows you to concentrate on what you enjoy and what makes you money: operating and developing websites, optimizing your online shop with WooCommerce or blogging.